etherisc/gif-sandbox/README.md

 brownie run check_helloworld_client --network=gif-ganache
 ```

-A successful run of the script should the produce output similar to the one shown below.
+A successful run of the script should produce output similar to the one shown below.

 ```bash
 Brownie v1.17.1 - Python development framework for Ethereum